 Khachapuri is one of the most popular dishes in Georgia, loved both by locals and foreigners.
-You can’t imagine Georgian Supra (fest dinner) without khachapuri.
+You can’t imagine a Georgian Supra (fest dinner) without khachapuri.
 It is also a pretty common everyday dish in Georgian families and also fast food option in Georgia.

 It looks like Imeruli at a glance, but is made of Sulguni cheese and has also cheese on top.
-Of course it is best to eat it in Samegrelo, but in Tbilisi you can also find very delicious Megruli Khachapuri.
+Of course, it is best to eat it in Samegrelo, but in Tbilisi, you can also find very delicious Megruli Khachapuri.

 One more Khachapuristyle pie from east Georgia.
-It also looks like Imeruli, but filling is cheese and beetroot leaves.
+It also looks like Imeruli, but the filling is cheese and beetroot leaves.
 Can be found in East Georgian mountain regions.

 Meat pie from Svaneti.
-Like Lobiani it has shape of khachapuri but filling is meat with spices, not cheese.
+Like Lobiani it has the shape of khachapuri but the filling is meat with spices, not cheese.
 And it is never ground meat but meat cut in small pieces.
 Spices play important role in the taste.
 The best kubdari can be found in Svaneti in families.

 Puff dough khachapuri